-Notice is hereby given that the 2016 annual meeting of shareholders of Shenandoah Telecommunications Company will be held in the auditorium of the Company's offices at 500 Shentel Way, Edinburg, Virginia, on Tuesday, April 19, 2016, at 11:00 a.m., local time, for the following purposes:
+Notice is hereby given that the 2017 annual meeting of shareholders of Shenandoah Telecommunications Company will be held in the auditorium of the Company's offices at 500 Shentel Way, Edinburg, Virginia, on Tuesday, May 2, 2017, at 11:00 a.m., local time, for the following purposes:

-- 1. to consider and vote upon a proposal to elect three directors of the Company to the Board of Directors of the Company (the "Board") for a term expiring at the annual meeting of shareholders in the year 2019; - 2. to ratify the audit committee's selection of KPMG LLP as the Company's independent registered public accounting firm for 2016; - 3. to consider and approve in a non-binding vote the Company's named executive officer compensation; and - 4. to consider and act upon any other business as may properly come before the meeting or any adjournment or postponement thereof.
+- 1. to consider and vote upon a proposal to elect three directors of the Company to the Board of Directors of the Company (the "Board") for a term expiring at the annual meeting of shareholders in the year 2020; - 2. to consider and vote upon a proposal to elect one director of the Company to the Board for the remainder of a term expiring at the annual meeting of shareholders in the year 2018; - 3. to ratify the audit committee's selection of KPMG LLP as the Company's independent registered public accounting firm for 2017; - 4. to consider and approve, in a non-binding vote, the Company's named executive officer compensation; - 5. to consider and approve, in a non-binding vote, a proposal to conduct future shareholder votes on named executive officer compensation annually; and - 6. to consider and act upon any other business as may properly come before the meeting or any adjournment or postponement thereof.

-Only shareholders of record at the close of business on February 26, 2016 will be entitled to notice of, and to vote at, the annual meeting or any adjournment or postponement thereof.
+Only shareholders of record at the close of business on February 24, 2017 will be entitled to notice of, and to vote at, the annual meeting or any adjournment or postponement thereof.
 All shareholders are cordially invited to attend this meeting.
 A light lunch will be provided.